-The employee will pay Aany difference between the total cost of the employee's medical plan (for employee only, employee plus one or employee plus family) and the amount contributed by the City will be paid by the employee.
+The employee will pay any difference between the total cost of the employee's medical plan (for employee only, employee plus one or employee plus family) and the amount contributed by the City.

 13.4 Premium Conversion

 Insurance premium contributions are paid for on a pre-tax basis; however, the City agrees to continue to provide employees with an option to pay their insurance premium contributions on a post-tax basis, to the extent permitted by the Internal Revenue Code.